sculptures • permaculture • primitive technology • kayaking • links • index • about

 Tents

 A good tent will keep you comfortable in nearly any condition.
 While inside, one can sit up and move around, find reprieve from bugs and stay dry during the worst of storms.
 As nice as they can be though, many do not give tents serious consideration due to the perceived weight and bulk.
-There are however large one-person tents that weigh as little as 1.5 pounds and two-person tents in the 2 to 2.25 pound range (Six Moons Designs even has a 1 pound two-person tent).
+However, there are large one-person tents that weigh as little as 1 pound, and two-person tents in the 2 to 2.25 pound range.
 How can a tent be that light?
-1.1 ounce siliconized nylon AKA sil-nylon (or Cuben Fiber in Six Moons case).
-Sil-nylon is a rip stop nylon, which has been impregnated with silicone during the manufacturing process.
-The result is a waterproof and extremely light material, which unlike standard tent fabrics, is not prone to delaminating over time or soaking up moisture.
+It's a combination of using a well thought out single wall design and high-tech materials, or more specifically, sil-nylon (siliconized nylon) and Dyneema Composite Fabric (DCF), formerly known as Cuben Fiber.

-Advantageous as it is, 1.1 ounce sil-nylon requires a little more attention than the industry standard materials.
-While amazingly strong for its weight, it’s not bomb-proof.
+Advantageous as it is, sil-nylon requires a little more attention than the industry standard materials.
+While quite strong for its weight, it’s not bomb-proof.
 It is also annoyingly slick making it difficult to keep the sleeping bag from sliding around.
 And, the silicone attracts sand like a magnet does metal.
-For the masses sil-nylon is not but, if one understands its limitations and is willing to work with its idiosyncrasies (see 'dealing with sil-nylon' below), a well designed tent made of this material is to a serious lightweight traveler what a finely tuned piano is to Mozart's ears.

-Well designed ultra-light tents:
+Well designed and non-corporate USA made ultra-light tents

 www.tarptent.com